justinhamilton125/IS-6812-MSBA-Capstone-1/README.md

 2. Client provided work phone
 3. Low rated Regions of city where the client was from based on address
 4. High price of goods that the loan was used for
-5. Many enqiries to the Credit Bureau 1 hour before application
+5. Many enquiries to the Credit Bureau 1 hour before application
 6. Permanent Address does not match the Contact Address of the Client

 ## Individual Contribution

-Throughout the phases of this project, I contriduted by,
+Throughout the phases of this project, I contributed by,

 **Exploratory Data Analysis:**